andrew/ultimate-awesome/README.md

 - [CoreML-Guide](https://github.com/mikeroyal/CoreML-Guide) - Core ML Guide.
 - [VHDL-Guide](https://github.com/mikeroyal/VHDL-Guide) - VHDL Guide.
 - [awesome-diem](https://github.com/openblockchains/awesome-diem) - A collection about all things Diem (formerly Libra), Move & Facebook Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, .
+- [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.
 - [awesome-vtuber](https://github.com/sigvt/awesome-vtuber) - 🤗 A curated list of Vtuber-related projects.
 - [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.